onshape-public/inventory-oauth2-app/README.md

 Nodejs and Npm should be installed.

 #### ***Running on local***
-1. Clone this github repo on local.
-2. Run below command to install npm dependencies
+Clone this github repo on local and run below command to install the dependencies.

     $ npm install

-3. Set environment variables for ADMINUSERNAME and ADMINUSERPASSWORD.
+Set environment variables for ADMINUSERNAME and ADMINUSERPASSWORD.
 This will be used to create admin user

     $ export ADMINUSERNAME=<username>
     $ export ADMINUSERPASSWORD=<password>

-4. Run the application with below command
+Run the application with below command

     $ node server.js

-5. Open browser for `http://localhost:3000/api` url, if browser shows below content in window, applications started successfully.
+Open browser for `http://localhost:3000/api` url, if browser shows below content in window, applications started successfully.

     $ {"message":"You are running inventory application!"}

-6. Make POST api call to `http://localhost:3000/api/users/create-admin-user` (You can use postman).
+Make POST api call to `http://localhost:3000/api/users/create-admin-user` (You can use postman).
 It will create admin user with username/password from step 3.

-7. Create application by making POST call to `http://localhost:3000/api/applications` with post body.
+Create application by making POST call to `http://localhost:3000/api/applications` with post body.
 This keys will be used for oauth from onshape. name:<application-name>
   clientId:<client-id>
   clientSecret:<client-secret>